jamesmstone/Knowledge-Technologies-Project-1/README.md

 where:
 ```
-{document.txt}        is the file you which to perform the corrections on.
+{document.txt}        is the file you wish to perform the corrections on.
 {correctSpelling.txt} is a file with words (line delimited) spelled correctly
 {threshold}           is a positive integer indicating how close a neighbour to replace
 ```